AnmolMajithia/RAM-Reddit-Account-Mover/README.md

 # RAM - Reddit Account Mover

-### DEVELOPMENT UNDER PROGRESS

-Once completed, this should be able to relatively easily move all your subscriptions and saved posts from one user account to the other.
+Easily move all your subscriptions and saved posts from one user account to the other.
 Maybe more if I get better ideas or you demand for something.

 ## What Works :
 - [x] Subscription copying from one account to the other